avinashdharan/avinashdharan.com/content/til/_index.md

 ---

 Short snippets that I learn everyday.
 It may even be just two tweets long and may not really warrant a separate blog post.
 Hence the separate section.
-Inspired by [KraceKumar TIL](https://til.kracekumar.com/) and
+Inspired by [KraceKumar TIL](https://til.kracekumar.com/) and [Josh Branchaud TIL](https://github.com/jbranchaud/til)